placehold7r/placehold7r/README.md

 i follow back !! ( i do take a glance at profiles before following though )

-the places you'll most likely see me is the dandys world area at spawn , danganronpa area , or with a friend somewhere else !!
+the places you'll most likely see me is the dandys world area at spawn , around the among us show area , danganronpa area , or with a friend somewhere else !! ill say it now though - even if my most common spot is the dwspawn: dw fandom please iwc unless i already know you! its mainly for personal reasons - most (maybe none) of you never know how to behave and its always the same old bullshit drama with you guys.
+So.

 im a really socially awkward person, please be patient with me ouu,,,, c+h / int freely thoPLEASPELASPELEASPELEAPLEPLEASEEEEEPLEASEPLEASEPLEASE I WANT FRIENDDS